mevdschee/type-clipboard.sh/README.md

 # type-clipboard.sh

-Type the contents of the clipboard into a selected window (X11 only, Wayland not supported).
+Type the contents of the clipboard into a selected window (Linux X11 only, Wayland not supported).

 The script will prompt you to select a window before it types the clipboard contents into it.